 The Board of School Trustees of the Porter Township School Corporation recognizes the importance of technology education and computer access in preparing students.
 While the district's intent is to make Internet access available in order to further educational goals and objectives, not all information which can be accessed from external networks is appropriate to the education of our students; consequently, administration shall develop an agreement for the use of external networks which shall specify guidelines to help ensure appropriate utilization by students.
 Additionally, it is the intention of this policy to have student Internet activities monitored by the school corporation to ensure students are not accessing inappropriate sites.
-Each school corporation computer with internet access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors.
+Each school corporation computer with internet access available to students, will have a filtering device or software that blocks and/or monitors access to visual depictions that are obscene, pornographic, inappropriate for students, or harmful to minors.
 Students will be expected to sign the agreement before using an external network.
 The provision of this policy and the content of the accompanying exhibit are subordinate to local, state and federal statute.